siduction/sidu-manual/data/en/0312-part-gparted_en.md

 + **If a mistake has been made**

-  In the *"Edit"* menu, you can find the options *"Undo Last Operation "* and *"Delete All Operations "*.
+  In the `Edit` menu, you can find the options
+  `Undo Last Operation` and
+  `Delete All Operations`.
 The area is highlighted in green.

   ![Undo GParted](./images/gparted/gparted06-en.png)

 + **Apply**

   No changes have been made to the drives yet.
-If you are sure that all the intended changes are correct, select *"Apply All Operations"* in the *"Edit"* menu.
+If you are sure that all the intended changes are correct, select `Apply All Operations` in the `Edit` menu.
 The following dialog will appear, which should be confirmed.

   ![GParted Execute and save](./images/gparted/gparted09-en.png)